This Step: Get a Drivers License

-If you are younger than 18, you’ll receive a probationary driver’s license.
-Depending on your age, you must abide by the following restrictions:
+While on a probationary driver's license, depending on your age, you must abide by the following restrictions:

 Under the age of 17 years old

 - You may not drive with more than 1 passenger who isn’t a family member, unless you are accompanied by your parent, guardian or legal custodian

 - You may not drive between midnight and 6 a.m., unless you are accompanied by your parent, guardian or legal custodian

 In the first 6 months of being licensed, if you are convicted of 1 moving violation you may be required to be accompanied by a parent or guardian while driving.
 This restriction could hold for 6 months and starts the day you were convicted (or plead guilty) or until you turn 17 years old.